 The health benefits of monk fruit have long been well-known in traditional Chinese medicine, but its popularity has been growing in the U.S.

 Today, it is popular as a natural sweetener and can often be found in the baking aisle, sitting next to bags of sugar and other natural and artificial sweeteners.
-According to the U.S. Food & Drug Administration (FDA), monk fruit extract can taste up to 200 times sweeter than standard table sugar—thanks to chemical compounds called mogrosides, which give the fruit its characteristic sweetness.
+According to the U.S. Food & Drug Administration (FDA), monk fruit extract can taste up to 200 times sweeter than sugar—thanks to chemical compounds called mogrosides, which give the fruit its characteristic sweetness.

 When comparing monk fruit to sugar, there are several benefits, including: